NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: System Design

 \subsection{Mobile Test Bed: NASU Actuation}

-We reuse the Mobile Test Bed from our previous work \cite{icra2023} to hold NASU and use it for experiments and results.
-The Mobile Test Bed was designed for experiments to be done ``in the real world'' thus enabling more significant evidence of the viability and robustness of the design.
-Furthermore, it was built for easy swapping of different screw configurations which we used to mount NASU.

-Through the mobile test bed, NASU is constrained to travel in a single, linear direction through linear rails.
+We reuse the mobile test bed from our previous work \cite{icra2023} with an attachment for NASU for our multi-media experiments.
+Through the mobile test bed, NASU is constrained to travel in a single, linear direction by linear rails.
 Traveling velocity is measured on the linear-travel rail with a passive RMD-L 7015 motor.
 Meanwhile, the height-adjusting linear rail helps compensate for potentially uneven surfaces being experimented on.
-Finally, a 6-DoF FTS, Axia80 (ATI Industrial Automation), is positioned near the center of mass to measure the screw's applied torque and resulting screw-locomotion forces.
+Finally, a 6-DOF FTS, Axia80 (ATI Industrial Automation), is positioned near the center of mass to measure the screw's applied torque and resulting screw-locomotion forces.

-To actuate the NASU during testing, modifications were added to the test bed to ensure proper transitions between angles of attack for best results.
-The additions included: (1) a pulley system to add counterweight (2) an attachment and connecting mechanism for the same Nema-17 stepper motor (3) an additional bearing to ensure the rotational degree of freedom (twist) needed to allow for control over the angle of attack.
-An overview of our changes is shown in Figure \ref{fig:Testbed_mod}.

-The vertical bar on the testbed and NASU together are quite massive and require some counterweighting to avoid continually digging into media rather than propelling on the surface.
-This enables proper measurement with the FTS.
-This feature can be seen in Figure \ref{fig:Testbed_mod}(b).
-In the transition onto the test bed, it was necessary to design an actuation method that would not hinder or invalidate the data collection.
-Therefore we designed a means to control the screw length, hence adjusting the angle of attack, through the linear actuator mentioned previously.
-The motor housing was secured to the vertical bar of the test bed as seen in Figure \ref{fig:Testbed_mod}(c).
-Lastly, in order for the Kresling unit design to properly morph to new angles of attack it was necessary to maintain a torsional degree of freedom which was accomplished through the addition of a lazy susan bearing sandwiched between the back plate of the NASU unit and the constraining plate driven by the linear actuator.
-The bearing is shown in Figure \ref{fig:Testbed_mod}(d).
+Modifications were made to the test bed to enable proper testing of NASU, and Figure \ref{fig:test bed_mod} shows an overview of our changes to the test bed.
+First, a pulley system is implemented on the test bed to apply a counterweight that compensates for the additional mass not part of the NASU design (e.g. vertical bar, linear rail, 6-DOF FTS).
+The NASU unit by itself weighs 2.1kg; meanwhile, the entire mounted NASU system on the test bed weighs 6.2kg.
+Therefore, we apply 4.1kg of counterweight on the pulley, and this feature can be seen in Figure \ref{fig:test bed_mod}(b).
+Second, the motor housing for the linear actuator is secured to the vertical bar of the test bed as seen in Figure \ref{fig:test bed_mod}(c).
+A constraining plate is placed behind the back plate of NASU with its orientation constrained but linearly motion allowed.
+The ball screw drives the shortening or elongation of the mechanism through the movement of this plate.
+Finally, for the kresling unit design to properly morph to new angles of attack it was necessary to maintain a torsional degree of freedom which was accomplished through the addition of a lazy susan bearing sandwiched between the back plate of the NASU unit and the constraining plate driven by the linear actuator.
+The bearing is shown in Figure \ref{fig:test bed_mod}(d).